Frequently Asked Questions (FAQs)

-I do provide Buddy Training at Crossroads Fitness.
+I do provide Buddy Training at FitSF.
 You can team up with one other person (preferably at the same fitness level) and train together.
 This makes training more cost effective and it can be fun training with someone you know.
-Great way to hold each other accountable.
+It can be a great way to hold each other accountable.
 By special request I can setup small group training or a bootcamp off site.
-(3 or more people) This is all subject to my availabilty.
+(3 or more people) This is all subject to my availability.

 What if I want a refund of remaining sessions?A